Cyclamen: Leaves

 Leaves sprout from growing points or floral trunks on top of the tuber.
 Each leaf grows on its own stem.
 Leaf stems in early growth may be distinguished from flower stems by the direction their tips curl: tips of leaf stems curl upwards and those of flower stems curl downwards.

 The shape of the leaves varies among the species and even among different specimens of the same species.
 Cyclamen hederifolium and Cyclamen repandum usually have leaves shaped like ivy, with angles and lobes, Cyclamen coum has nearly round leaves and Cyclamen persicum has heart-shaped leaves with a pointed tip.
 The leaf margin may be smooth, as in Cyclamen coum subsp. coum, or finely toothed, as in Cyclamen graecum.

-The color of the upper side of leaves is variable, even within a species.
+The colour of the upper side of leaves is variable, even within a species.
 Most species have leaves variegated in several shades of green and silver, either in an irregular pattern of blotches or an arrowhead or Christmas-tree shape.
-In cultivation cyclamen, especially species other than Cyclamen persicum, are selected as often for striking or unusual leaf patterns as for their flowers.
+In cultivation Cyclamen, especially species other than Cyclamen persicum, are selected as often for striking or unusual leaf patterns as for their flowers.

-The lower side of leaves is often shiny and its color varies from plain green to rich red or purple.
+The lower side of leaves is often shiny and vary from plain green to rich red or purple.

-Most cyclamen species originate from the Mediterranean, where summers are hot and dry and winters are cool and wet, and are summer-dormant: their leaves sprout in the autumn, remain through the winter and wither the next spring.
+Most Cyclamen species originate from the Mediterranean, where summers are hot and dry and winters are cool and wet, and are summer-dormant; their leaves sprout in the autumn, remain through the winter and wither the next spring.
 Cyclamen purpurascens and Cyclamen colchicum, however, originate from cooler regions in mountains and their leaves remain through the summer and wither only after the next year's leaves have developed.